 Dr Sydney Calkin

-My work falls under a few disciplinary headings including Feminist Political Economy, Gender and Development, and Feminist International Relations.
+I joined Durham Geography in autumn 2015, after finishing my PhD in Politics at the University of York (UK).
+My work falls under a few disciplinary headings including Feminist Political Economy, Gender and Development, and Feminist Political Geography.
 In short, I am interested in feminist politics and I study this topic in a few different ways.
-I am currently working on two projects:

-The first is a book called Human Capital in Gender and Development, forthcoming with Routledge in early 2018.
-This argues that human capital theory has been fundamental in shaping the field of Gender and Development today, particularly in constituting the ‘Gender Equality as Smart Economics’ agenda.
+My previous research (2011-2018) addressed gender in international development governance and is the subject of a new book forthcoming with Routledge, called Human Capital in Gender and Development.
+This book argues that human capital theory has been fundamental in shaping the field of Gender and Development today, particularly in constituting the ‘Gender Equality as Smart Economics’ agenda.
 The book introduces a feminist Foucauldian critique of human capital to demonstrate its conceptual and material effects on development governance.
 Empirically, the book focuses on the World Bank’s gender agenda and private sector partnerships in the field of Gender and Development, including the Nike Foundation and the Girl Effect.
-This book will be of interest to scholars, students and practitioners of feminist political economy and development studies.
+More information on the book and publication date is available here.

 Outside of these projects, I am interested in anti-racist pedagogies in higher education and efforts to de-colonize the curriculum.
 Previously, I have also published research on post-colonial approaches to tourism and volunteer ‘gap year’ tourism.
 My writing has recently appeared in New Formations, Third World Quarterly, and Progress in Development Studies.